ZeeChono/Fall2020_ECSE211_RobotProject/README.md

 It only contains software documents with all versions as the project went on.
 #### Testing:
 Aside from documents, it contains the original data gathered during the testing phase of project.
+#### Final Report:
+It's the final report pdf signed by all members from Team02.